Pittsburgh vs. Wake Forest NCAA Football Odds, Plays and Insights | December 4, 2021

 - Pittsburgh's games this year have gone over the total in eight out of 12 opportunities (66.7%).

-- Pittsburgh is 7-3 against the spread and 8-2 overall this season when the team puts up more than 29.1 points.
+- Pittsburgh is 7-3 against the spread and 8-2 overall this season when the team scores more than 29.1 points.

-- When Pittsburgh picks up more than 427.5 yards, the team is 6-3 against the spread and 7-2 overall.

-- The Panthers have turned the ball over 14 times this season, 13 fewer than the Demon Deacons have forced (27).
+- This year, the Panthers have 14 turnovers, 13 fewer than the Demon Deacons have takeaways (27).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.